Larycia Hawkins

 Larycia Alaine Hawkins (born August 22, 1972) is an American scholar, author, and speaker, who in 2013, became the first female African-American tenured professor at Wheaton College, a Christian Protestant liberal arts college.
 There she served as an associate professor of political science.
 She now teaches and researches at Lincoln University, where she is jointly appointed as assistant professor in the departments of politics and religious studies.

 In December 2015, Hawkins became the center of a controversy when she made a post on her personal Facebook account for Advent affirming solidarity between Christians and Muslims.
 Wheaton College suspended her as a result of the negative publicity resulting from the social media post, which pictured her wearing hijab and explaining that it was an expression of solidarity with her Muslim sisters at a time when Muslims were facing rising ethnic tensions in the U.S. Hawkins was placed on paid administrative leave on December 15 as the school determined whether her statement that "Christians and Muslims worship the same god" was at odds with the school's core beliefs in Christianity.
 On February 8, 2016, Wheaton College and Hawkins issued a joint statement that they had "reached a confidential agreement under which they will part ways."
 On March 3, 2016, the Institute for Advanced Studies in Culture at the University of Virginia announced that Hawkins would be appointed as the school's Abd el-Kader Visiting Faculty Fellow.

 Early life and education

 Hawkins was born in Oklahoma City, Oklahoma, and was raised in Shawnee, Oklahoma.
 She received her B.A. in History and Sociology from Rice University in Houston, Texas in 1994.
 She received an M.P.A. at the University of Oklahoma in 2001.
-She subsequently completed her Ph.D. at the University of Oklahoma in political science in 2007.
+She subsequently completed her PhD at the University of Oklahoma in political science in 2007.
 Her research is about black theology and its relationship to political rhetoric and black political agendas, like those of the Congressional Black Caucus and the NAACP.